nanpy/nanpy/README.md

 How to build and install
 ------------------------
-You need to build the firmware for your Arduino first, copy firmware/Nanpy directory under your "sketchbook" directory, start Arduino program, open Sketchbook/Nanpy, select "Upload".
+You need to build the firmware for your Arduino first, just clone the firmware repository at https://github.com/nanpy/firmware and follow the README to configure and build it.

 To install Nanpy Python library just type (as root):